 - Bring your own technology device.
 Families are able to purchase a mobile device for their child on their own to be used in place of the device the school district is offering.
 Device needs the ability to run Google Chrome browser and have wireless (N) capability.
 Students who bring their own device will be provided a filtered internet connection. - School district technology device for Middle School, Freshman, Sophomores, Juniors and Seniors available for use both on and off school premises.
-Device insurance available for \$47 per device per year. - If no device insurance is purchased, the student is responsible for all costs associated with the repair or replacement of the device.
+Device insurance available for a \$47 fee per device per year.
+First breakage covered by the fee with subsequent damages to be billed directly to the family. - If no device insurance is purchased, the student is responsible for all costs associated with the repair or replacement of the device.
 Device replacement will not exceed \$400.

-Damage caused by intentional acts, fire, loss are not covered by this insurance service.
+Damage caused by intentional acts, fire, loss are not covered by this fee.
 Examples NOT covered:

-Cause of Failure

-Damaged in fire

-Intentional damage

-Charger missing or not complete

-Resolution

-Not covered - home insurance coverage Not covered - user responsible

-\$25 per charger
+Cause of Failure Resolution Damaged in fire Not covered - home insurance coverage Intentional damage Not covered - user responsible Charger missing or not complete \$25 per charger Missing keys \$50 replacement keyboard Cracked screen \$50 replacement screen Totaled device \$200 and up pending cost of device

-Student / Parent Device Agreement other side New Holstein School District Technology Student / Parent Device Agreement
+New Holstein School District Technology Student / Parent Device Agreement

-Please Print All Information
+Student Information: Please Print All Information